qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_tab.rst

-Style Tab
+Style Menu
 ---------

-The Style tab provides you with a comprehensive tool for rendering and symbolizing your vector data.
+The Style menu provides you with a comprehensive tool for rendering and symbolizing your vector data.
 You can use :menuselection:`Layer rendering -->` tools that are common to all vector data and special symbolizing tools that were designed for the different kinds of vector data.